Singhak/MongoDB-Practice/exercises/basic-read-operation.md

 - [X] We will use tv-show.json data in all excercise
+- query 1: Count number of collection in the document
+- query 2: count all collection where 'Thriller' in genres
+- query 3: count all collection where name is 'Arrow'
+- query 4: count all collection where schedule day is 'Monday'
+- query 5: count distict rating collection all collection where name is 'Arrow'
+- query 6: Find all collection where name is 'Arrow'
+- query 7: Find all collection where genres is 'Drama'
+- query 8: Find all collection where schedule day is 'Monday'
+- query 9: Find all collection whose genres is 'Thriller' and rating is 8
+- query 10: Find all collection where 'Thriller' in genres at 2nd position
+- query 11: Find all collection where there is only two genres 'Thriller' and 'Drama'
+- query 12: Find all collection where genres is only 'Drama' and runtime is '60'
+- query 13: Find all collection  with projection status and where status is 'Running' with projection only status
+- query 14: Find all collection  with projection network name and where network name is 'CBS'
+- query 15: Find all collection with projection only schedule and where schedule days is only 'Sunday'
+- query 16: Find all collection with projection network country name

+> Before seeing solution solve it yourself to evaluate yourself
+## Solution

 #### Example 1.
 Count number of collection in the document
 count() returns the total of all documents, which means duplicate documents will be counted.